NicoG96/The-Software-Engineering-Interview/README.md

    7. Edge cases?
    8. Should the original input be preserved?
    9. Can we assume English alphabet?
-4. Devise a small example to ensure the question is understood
+2. Devise a small example to ensure the question is understood
-5. Explain high-level approach
+3. Explain high-level approach
    1. Elaborate on a brute force algo first, then consider optimizations
       1. Explain estimated time and space complexity
-   2. If solution not clear, consider multiple and verbalize why each would or wouldn't work
+   2. If solution not clear, consider multiple and verbalize why each would (or wouldn't) work
-6. Once an approach has been agreed upon, _then_ start coding
+4. Once an approach has been determined, _then_ start coding
-   1. Can start with pseudo-code
+   1. Draft skeleton using pseudocode
    2. If stuck, explain why what you initially thought would work is no longer true
       1. Devise test cases, see if a pattern emerges
       2. Think about tangentially related problems and how they were solved before
       3. Iterate through different data structures and see if they can be leveraged for the problem at hand
       4. Can repeated work be cached?
          1. Trading off memory for speed
-7. Talk about what you're currently coding and its intended purpose
+5. Talk about what you're currently coding and its intended purpose
    1. Start with a simplified example and solve for base cases
-8. Review code
+6. Review code
    1. Refactor where possible
-9. Come up with test cases
+7. Come up with test cases
    1. Ensure the edge cases are covered
    2. Step through with debugger
-10. Estimate the time and space complexity
+8. Estimate the time and space complexity
     1. Explain any potential trade-offs that could be made

 ## Quick References